Æsir

 Áss and its cognate forms feature in many Germanic names, such as Oswald and Ásmundr, and in some place-names in Norway and Sweden.
-The Æsir further likely give their name to the A-rune, attested in the Elder Futhark, Anglo-Saxon Futhorc and Younger Futhark.
+The further likely give their name to the A-rune, attested in the Elder Futhark, Anglo-Saxon Futhorc and Younger Futhark.

 Terminology

 Etymology

 The Eyrarland Statue, typically interpreted as depicting Thor.
-Thor's riding across the sky is likely reflected in the modern Swedish word for "thunderstorm" - åska, deriving from an earlier form meaning "the driving of the áss".
+Thor's riding across the sky is likely reflected in the modern Swedish word for "thunderstorm" – åska, deriving from an earlier form meaning "the driving of the áss".